-Complaints alleging discrimination on the basis of sex or retaliation for advocating in support of a Title IX complaint, shall be submitted orally or in writing to the Title IX Coordinator, 102 S. Hickory Avenue, Bel Air, MD 21014, or 410-809-6065.
+Complaints alleging discrimination on the basis of sex, sexual orientation or gender identity or retaliation, which do not involve sexual harassment or allegations of sexual harassment, shall be submitted orally or in writing to: Title IX Coordinator, 102 S. Hickory Avenue, Bel Air, MD 21014, or 410-809-6065.